businesscentralal/DataExchangeTools/README.md

-# DataExchangeTools
+# Data Exchange Tools
-Tools to add functionality to Data Exchange Framework
+Tools to add functionality to Data Exchange Framework in Business Central

 Gunnar Gestsson
 gunnar@dynamics.is